zapwizard/radiation_king_radio/README.md

 # Radiation King Radio:
 A pygame based music  player with some unique radio band and live playback features.

-This was designed to run on a Raspberry Pi along with other off the shelf boards, but could be adapted to other hardware.
+This was designed to run on a Raspberry Pi Zero along with other off the shelf boards, but could be adapted to other hardware.

 This is still at work in progress.
 [See the project log](https://www.therpf.com/forums/threads/zaps-fallout-radiation-king-radio.304867/).